This blog post was originally posted on May 23, 2019 and was updated on August 26, 2020.

 To make things easier, here we round up our top five favorite Michelin star restaurants in Paris for the most memorable meal of your trip.

 Well ahead of the current focus on vegetarian and vegan dining, Alain Passard has made vegetables the star of his cuisine since the early 2000s at three-Michelin-star restaurant Arpège.
 The renowned chef, who favors cooking meat “on the flame” for the best results, also uses similar open-flame cooking methods for his vegetables, creating a range of interesting flavors, textures and colors.

 To ensure access to the very best produce, Passard runs three of his own vegetable gardens in three different regions of France.
 These gardens use no pesticides or chemical fertilizers, welcome wildlife, and respect nature.

 An evening at Arpège doesn’t come in cheap, with the Vegetable Tasting Menu a rather staggering €340 and the Earth and Sea Menu (for those who do eat meat and fish) priced at €450, but it’s worth noting that they do each include 11 courses of Passard’s famed cuisine.
 There is also the Gardener’s Lunch Menu priced at €185 for those looking for a more affordable, but still top-notch, dining experience.

 2. Le George | One star

-Those who are looking for somewhere more sustainable will also be pleased to know that the Four Seasons Hotel George V has developed its very own sustainable vegetable garden for Le George, which will supply the restaurant with fresh, organic, seasonal vegetables as well as tackle food waste in the kitchen.
+Those who are looking for somewhere more sustainable will also be pleased to know that the Four Seasons Hotel George V has its own sustainable vegetable garden for Le George, which supplies the restaurant with fresh, organic, seasonal vegetables as well as limits food waste in the kitchen.